shivathapaa/Nepali-Date-Picker/README.md

     val daysFromStartOfWeekToFirstOfMonth: Int = firstDayOfMonth - 1
 )

-// there are various extension function readily available to utilize will all of them.
+// there are various extension function readily available to utilize all of them.
 ```

 #### Get today's date